Ensuring that practical skills form a central part of qualifications requires good quality assessment.

 Ensuring that practical skills form a central part of qualifications requires good quality assessment.
 In 2016 we funded the Royal Society to organise a conference exploring new research directions in the assessment of practical science.
 The conference report is downloadable here.

 We are also partnering with the Wellcome Trust in a new funding scheme to support high quality research into how best to assess practical science skills in schools and colleges.
-Details of the scheme and how to apply are available here.
-Deadline for applications is 24 April 2017
+Details of the scheme are available here.

 With recent reforms to both the science curriculum and to qualifications there will inevitably be impacts on practical work taking place in schools and colleges.
-With additional support from the Wellcome Trust we are funding research to monitor changes in the quality and quantity of practical work in school science across the UK over the next three years.
+With additional support from the Wellcome Trust we are funding research to monitor changes in the quality and quantity of practical work in school science across the UK.

-We have also funded the design of a practical hub on the National STEM Centre eLibrary to help teachers find resources to support practical work more quickly, and the development of a STEMNET training module that encourages STEM Ambassadors to make use of their practical skills when they visit schools.
-You can find out more about our successes in these national initiatives here.
+We have funded the design of a practical hub on the National STEM Centre eLibrary to help teachers find resources to support practical work more quickly, and the development of a STEM Ambassador training module that encourages STEM Ambassadors to make use of their practical skills when they visit schools.

 For several years we have been advocating the critical role school science technicians play in enabling good quality practical work in the classroom.
-To support their role we have; collected advice from experienced technicians to support new staff, funded CLEAPSS to publish up to date equipment buying guides, and worked with the National Science Learning Centre to produce case studies illustrating the value of developing the technical support within a science department.
+To support their role we have: collected advice from experienced technicians to support new staff, funded CLEAPSS to publish up to date equipment buying guides, and worked with the National STEM Centre to produce case studies illustrating the value of developing the technical support within a science department.

-Local networks place a critical role in supporting and developing science technicians, we have therefore funded the production of a technician network booklet aimed at encouraging technicians to start up their own network.
-We will continue to support initiatives that encourage this growth.
+Local networks play a critical role in supporting and developing science technicians, we have therefore funded the production of a technician network booklet aimed at encouraging technicians to start up their own network.